Improve Warehouse Productivity using Order Batching with Python

 Learn more about Picking Productivity

-We are going to build a model to simulate the impact of several Wave Picking strategies in the total walking distance for a specific set of orders to prepare.
+We will build a model to simulate the impact of several wave [icking strategies in the total walking distance for a specific set of orders to prepare.

 Based on the actual warehouse layout, storage locations are mapped with 2-D (x, y) coordinates that will be used to measure walking distance.